 Response#

-If the connection is successful, the API will reply with HTTP 200 OK
+If the connection is successful, the API will reply with HTTP 200 OK and the following payload:{

 "document": "http://api.parseur.com/document",